bobalob/ARM-Examples/SAS-Token-Example/README.md

 * Creates a Resource Group and Storage Account in PowerShell.
 * Uploads the NetworkLinkedTemplate.json file.
 * Generates a SAS Key for NetworkLinkedTemplate.json file.
-* Deploys AzureDeploy.json
+* Deploys AzureDeploy.json with a SAS token and the NetworkLinkedTemplate.json URI as parameters.

 ### AzureDeploy.json
-Deploys a single linked template resource that was uploaded by the Deploy.PS1
+Deploys a single linked template resource defined by parameters.

 ### NetworkLinkedTemplate.json
 This will deploy a test resource (VNET)